-Deprivation
+Deprivation in Knowsley

-Despite significant progress in recent years, Knowsley is ranked the twelfth most deprived district in the country.
+Despite significant progress in recent years, Knowsley is ranked the fifth most deprived district in the country31.
+The distribution of deprived areas is shown on Map 2.3 'Deprivation in Knowsley 2010'.
 The most deprived areas of the Borough are in Kirkby, Stockbridge Village and North Huyton, although smaller pockets of deprivation exist in other areas.
-Knowsley has high levels of worklessness with 6.6% of the residents of working age claiming Job Seeker's Allowance, many of them on a long term basis and also high levels of claimants of Incapacity Benefit or Severe Disability Allowance.

-Educational attainment levels are low in Knowsley, and in 2009/2010, 37.8% of pupils achieved 5 or more A-C grades at the end of Key Stage 4, compared to 53.1% in England.
+Knowsley has high levels of worklessness.
+In March 2012, 6.9% of the residents of working age were claiming Job Seeker's Allowance, many on a long term basis32.
+The levels of claimants of Incapacity Benefit or Severe Disability Allowance is also high.

-The level of educational attainment for boys is particularly low and Knowsley has the fourth highest proportion of 16 to 18 year olds that is not in education, employment or training (also referred to as "NEET").
-Educational attainment remains a priority for the Council and its partners which is being addressed through the Future Schools programme, under which all secondary schools have been replaced by seven new learning centres, and there is a continuing programme of rationalisation and investment in primary schools....
+Educational attainment levels in Knowsley are low.
+In 2010/11, 40.5% of pupils achieved 5 or more A-C grades at the end of Key Stage 4, compared to 58.3% in England33.
+The level of educational attainment for boys is particularly low.
+Knowsley has the fourth highest proportion of 16 to 18 year olds that are not in education, employment or training (also referred to as "NEET").
+Educational attainment remains a priority for the Council and its partners.
+The Future Schools programme has replaced eleven secondary schools with seven new Centres for Learning, while primary schools have a programme of rationalisation and investment.